Hands-on at the exhibit

 One of the big unsolved mysteries in physics is what happened to all the antimatter after the Big Bang.
 The answer may lie in neutrinos, and at this exhibit you’ll discover why this invisible particle is so very important.

-Find out more about neutrinos and the origin and future of the Universe.
+Find out more about neutrinos and the origin and future of the Universe, or visit the Ghosts in the universe website.

 Presented by: Durham University, the Institute for Particle Physics Phenomenology, Queen Mary University of London, the University of Edinburgh, Imperial College London, Lancaster University, the University of Liverpool, the University of Oxford, Royal Holloway University of London, the University of Sheffield, Rutherford Appleton Laboratory, the University of Warwick.